 - Peer - Same as Ident but it is only supported on local connections.

 PostgreSQL client authentication is defined in the configuration file named

 pg_hba.conf.
 By default for local connections, PostgreSQL is set to use the peer authentication method.

 postgres user is created automatically when you install PostgreSQL.
 This user is the superuser for the PostgreSQL instance and it is equivalent to the MySQL root user.

-From here you can interact with you PostgreSQL instance.
+From here, you can interact with your PostgreSQL instance.
 To exit out of the PostgreSQL shell type:

 You can also access the PostgreSQL prompt without switching users using the

 sudo -u postgres psql

 postgres user is typically used only from the local host and it is recommended not to set the password for this user.